agubelu/blog/entries/2024-02-21_why_is_it_so_hard_to_link_svg_tags_in_html.md

-Why is it so hard to link (and style) SVGs in HTML?
+Why is it so hard to link svg tags in HTML?
 ---

 The year is 2024.
 We have language models that can code, shitty AI-generated content everywhere, and still no flying cars.
 But a problem that should be trivial to solve is surprisingly annoying: why is there no easy way to link the contents of an `<svg>` tag?